Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Stress Management

-Why stress matters: Stress triggers inflammatory responses and worsens eczema in most people.
-Stress also impairs skin barrier function and wound healing.
+Why stress matters: Stress triggers inflammatory responses and worsens eczema.
+Impairs skin barrier function and wound healing.

 Foods to emphasize: